drug-design/course/docs/chapters/adme-case-studies.md

 ### Example-2: Differences in Rate of Metabolism
 *[nce]: New Chemical Entity: a compound not previously described.

-Differences in rate of metabolism may lead to different dose response relationships.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/example-2-differences-rate-metabolism-a5652e17'><i class='fa fa-play' aria-hidden='true'></i></button>Differences in rate of metabolism may lead to different dose response relationships.
 This is a common finding when comparing animals and human.
 Proxicomil is one such example, the compound is slowly metabolized in dogs and rapidly metabolized in rats and humans.
 *[nce]: New Chemical Entity: a compound not previously described.